 Parkinson Canada wishes to support training excellence and development of the wide scope of Parkinson's research in Canada.
-Applications will be accepted from applicants who meet the eligibility criteria summarized below and who propose to continue their training or conduct research at an "Approved Institution" - Canadian post-secondary institutions and their affiliated institutions, including hospitals and research institutes; or other organizations, as determined by the Research and Clinical Advisory Committee of the Board of Directors of Parkinson Canada in consultation with the Trainee Committee, provided that the applicant's research or research-related activities fall within the mandate of Parkinson Canada.
+Applications will be accepted from applicants who meet the eligibility criteria summarized below and who propose to continue their training or conduct research at an "Approved Institution", Canadian post-secondary institutions and their affiliated institutions, including hospitals and research institutes; or other organizations, as determined by the Research and Clinical Advisory Committee of the Board of Directors of Parkinson Canada in consultation with the Trainee Committee, provided that the applicant's research or research-related activities fall within the mandate of Parkinson Canada.

-- Only those students engaged in full-time research training in a graduate school are eligible for support.
-At the time of application, all candidates must already be enrolled at the PhD level. - Applications will be accepted from Canadian citizens who propose to train at an Approved Institution located within or outside of Canada, and from international applicants proposing to train at an Approved Institution located in Canada who fulfill the criteria for a student visa. - Those who are currently funded by a Parkinson Canada grant, award or fellowship, with outstanding reporting requirements are ineligible to apply. - Those who have previously been funded through a Parkinson Canada Graduate Student Award, are ineligible to apply.
+- Applicants must hold a doctoral degree (PhD or MD) obtained in the last 5 years and be graduates of a university recognized by Parkinson Canada.
+Applicants must be pursuing a research project as their primary focus. - Applications will be accepted from Canadian citizens who propose to train at an Approved Institution located within or outside of Canada, and from international applicants proposing to train at an Approved Institution located in Canada who fulfill the criteria for a student visa. - Those who are currently funded by a Parkinson Canada grant, award or fellowship, with outstanding reporting requirements are ineligible to apply. - Those who have previously been funded through a Postdoctoral Research Fellowship, are ineligible to apply.

-In the evaluation of the Application, Parkinson Canada's Trainee Committee will typically consider academic record, Aptitudes and experience, Research Project and Training environment.
+In the evaluation of an Application, Parkinson Canada will typically consider any research experience acquired after the receipt of a doctorate degree as postdoctoral research training.
+Such work experience may be either full or part time and may be in an academic or private setting.
 Applicants will be given an opportunity to describe any career interruptions.